Ariel Winter Celebrates a Cheeky New Year by Posing in a Thong Bikini

 Winter said this journey really "paid off."

 "Now, I go to post a photo, and I don't care what people write on my picture," she continued.
 "I'm really grateful if somebody writes something positive to me, and, you know, I would then love to go and write something positive on their page.
-But if someone writes something negatives, you know if you don't like my photo, you can go unfollow me."
+But if someone writes something negative, you know if you don't like my photo, you can go unfollow me."

 Besides, Winter has more important things to think about than her haters.
 With Modern Family ending after season 11, Winter is thinking about her next chapter, which may include more drama.
 After all, she's already appeared on Law & Order: SVU.